 Author and historian C. Northcote Parkinson theorized that our demand for a resource increases to meet the supply of it.
 That is why when we are given two weeks to do a project it takes two weeks, and when we are given eight weeks to do the same project it takes eight weeks.
 That is why when given $1,000 to complete our work we get it done with $1,000 and when given $10,000 to complete the same work, it takes $10,000.
 Profit First makes Parkinson's Law an asset.
 By taking profit first the money available for expenses lessens, and we are forced to find ways to get the same things done for less money.

-Most entrepreneurs use their bank account to determine the financial health of their company, when they should be using the Income Statement, Balance Sheet and Cash Flow Statement.
-The issue is that they do not know how to interpret those statements so, they end up looking at their bank accounts.
+Most entrepreneurs use their bank account to determine the financial health of their company, when they should be using the Income Statement, Balance Sheet, and Cash Flow Statement.
+The issue is that they do not know how to interpret those statements so they end up looking at their bank accounts.
 Bank balance accounting means that you use your bank account balance to make financial decisions.
 If the balance is low, they try to sell more stuff and collect on overdue accounts.
 If the balance is high they will spend money, an example would be purchasing new equipment or expanding their office.
-The problem is that the individual does not see the true financial health of the organization and might not have enough money left over to pay themselves, taxes or produce a profit.
+The problem is that the individual does not see the true financial health of the organization and might not have enough money left over to pay themselves, taxes, or to produce a profit.

 Many entrepreneurs try to force themselves to become better at accounting and to become more disciplined in their fiscal management by pure willpower.
 But just like a muscle, willpower can be drained.
 And in a moment of financial stress or bigger than expected expenses the entrepreneur will break their own fiscal rules and spend the money they have.

-The Profit First principle does not try to change your habits (that is nearly impossible to do), Profit First works with your existing habits.
-By first allocating money to different accounts, and then removing the temptation to “borrow” from yourself, your business will become fiscally strong and you will benefit from regular profit distributions.
+The Profit First principle does not try to change your habits (that is nearly impossible to do).
+Profit First works with your existing habits.
+By first allocating money to different accounts, and then removing the temptation to "borrow" from yourself, your business will become fiscally strong and you will benefit from regular profit distributions.